NastyaKolodezhnaya/django_lms/README.md

 - search
 - filter records with the course applied

-## Hint
+## Quick Hint
-use `generate_students` command from your console to generate random data for listing
+use `generate_students` command from your console to generate random data for listing:
 ```
 python manage.py generate_students [number_of_generated_objects]
 ```